-During the year ended December 31, 2019, the Bank obtained certain assets by taking possession of collateral for loans to customers with a net carrying amount of AZN 120 thousand (2018: 38 thousand) and recognized them as assets held for sale.
+During the year ended December 31, 2020, the Bank obtained certain assets by taking possession of collateral for loans to customers with a net carrying amount of AZN 102 thousand (2019: 120 thousand) and recognized them as assets held for sale.
 The Bank's policy is to sell these as soon as possible.
-Repossessed collateral are comprised of real estates and other assets and disclosure in Note 13.
+Repossessed collateral is comprised of real estates and other assets and disclosure in Note 12.